-1.23 BROCHURE
+1.20 facility startup BROCHURE

-A. At the completion of work, Sub-Contractor shall submit a bound brochure containing the following:
+- A. At the completion of work, Contractor shall provide startup instruction in accordance with the General Specifications sections and shall submit a bound brochure containing the following:

 - 1. Shop Drawings

 - 2. Maintenance Manuals

 - 3. Control Wiring and Piping Diagrams

 - 4. Operating Instructions

 - 5. Copy of Guarantee

-- 6. As-Built Drawings
+- 6. Certificate of Instruction of Owner's Representative

+- 7. Certificate of Job Completion

+- 8. Record Documents

 - B. Where projects are of sufficient size to make a single brochure impractical, several brochures shall be prepared by trade and As-Built Drawings may be submitted as a separate item.

 - C. Brochure shall be indexed and divided for reasonable clarity.

 - D. Brochure shall be turned over to the Architect/Engineer for review and approval.
-The contractor shall make modifications to the brochure as deemed necessary for compliance and clarity, by the Architect/Engineer, and re-submit the final brochure to the Architect/Engineer to be forwarded to the Owner.
+The contractor shall make modifications to the brochure as deemed necessary for compliance and clarity, by the Architect/Engineer, and resubmit the final brochure to the Architect/Engineer to be forwarded to the Owner.